eclipse-kura/kura/docs/gateway-configuration/cellular-configuration.md

 - **Reopen Connection on Termination**: sets the _persist_ option of the PPP daemon that specifies if PPP daemon should exit after connection is terminated.
 Note that the _maxfail_ option still has an effect on persistent connections.

+- **Connection Attempts Retry Delay**: Sets the _holdoff_ parameter to instruct the PPP daemon on how many seconds to wait before re-initiating the link after it terminates.
+This option only has any effect if the persist option (Reopen Connection on Termination) is set to true.
+The holdoff period is not applied if the link was terminated because it was idle.
+The default value is 1 second.

 - **Connection Attempts**: sets the _maxfail_ option of the PPP daemon that limits the number of consecutive failed PPP connection attempts.
 The default value is 5 connection attempts.
 A value of zero means no limit.
 The PPP daemon terminates after the specified number of failed PPP connection attempts and restarts by the _ModemMonitor_ thread.

 - **Disconnect if Idle**: sets the _idle_ option of the PPP daemon, which terminates the PPP connection if the link is idle for a specified number of seconds.
 The default value is 95 seconds.
 To disable this option, set it to zero.